StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

     ```
     ~(keystone_admin)]$ system application-show harbor
     ```
-    At this point harbor is installed and exposed on nodeport 30003.
+    At this point Harbor is installed and exposed on nodePort 30003.
 You can now use it to store artifacts.

 ## Push a container image to the registry
-Default configuration contains a public repository 'library', we will used this to store the images.
-Depending on your docker setup, you may be required to run all of the following commands with ‘sudo’.
+Default configuration contains a public repository 'library', we will use this to store the images.
+Depending on your Docker setup, you may be required to run all of the following commands with ‘sudo’.
 The default admin username is ‘admin’, and the password is ‘Harbor12345’.
-You should change the password soon after installing the harbor.
-You may change it by changing the harborAdminPassword value in step 5 above.
+You should change the password soon after installing Harbor.
+You may change it by changing the 'harborAdminPassword' value in step 5 above.

 ```

 ~(keystone_admin)]$ sudo docker login https://harbor.yourdomain.com:30003 -u admin